jtdaugherty/brick/docs/guide.rst

 .. code:: haskell

-   appStartEvent :: s -> EventM s
+   appStartEvent :: s -> EventM n s

 This function takes the initial application state and returns it in ``EventM``, possibly changing it and possibly making viewport requests.